PowerDNS/pdns/docs/markdown/authoritative/recursion.md

-**Warning**: Recursion was remove from the Authoritative Server in version 4.1.0
+**Warning**: Recursion was removed from the Authoritative Server in version 4.1.0

 # Recursion with the Authoritative Server
 From 2.9.5 onwards, PowerDNS offers both authoritative nameserving capabilities